-Most established organizations are considered conservative and risk averse.
+Most established organizations are considered conservative and risk-averse.
 When strategies are typically conservative in the past, employees aren’t keen to provide ideas that could change the current course of the organization.
-In start-ups, mistakes are made everyday due to encouragement to share insight and the ability of employees to set their own course of action and question the status quo.
+In startups, mistakes are made everyday as employees are encouraged to set their own course of action and question the status quo.
 Allowing room for error creates an environment that is conducive to innovation.

-Bâton Global’s clients have implemented and executed management systems that encourage insight and collaboration amongst all employees, similar to systems that exist in newly developed companies.
+Bâton Global’s clients have implemented and executed management systems that encourage insight and collaboration amongst all employees, similar to systems that exist in startups.

 Do you need guidance in becoming more innovative?